susara-ouchi/MultiDST/README.md

-# MultiDST:Python library based on statistical methods that facilitates a user to decide on a “cutoff threshold of significance” or “critical significance threshold” for a dataset with large number of p-values
+# MultiDST: Python library based on statistical methods that facilitates a user to decide on a “cutoff threshold of significance” or “critical significance threshold” for a dataset with large number of p-values

 Research Question:
 How can the already available correction methods be improved to provide a solution of a “data